thomas-cnrt/Game_Of_Life/README.md

 3. **Underpopulation**: A live cell with fewer than two live neighbors dies.
 4. **Overpopulation**: A live cell with more than three live neighbors dies.

+The initial pattern constitutes the seed of the system.
+The first generation is created by applying the above rules simultaneously to every cell in the seed and continue to be applied repeatedly to create further generations.

 ## Examples of Patterns

 Many different types of patterns occur in the Game of Life, classified according to their behavior.
 Here are some common pattern types: